auroreschutz/auroreschutz/README.md

 ###

-<p align="left">I'm a learning frontend dev & UX/UI designer from France ✨<br><br> ⚛️ I'm currently learning React<br>💻 I’m currently working on an art project website <br>🖌️ In my free time I like to draw, design, play videos games & other creative hobbies</p>
+<p align="left">I'm a learning frontend developer & web designer from France ✨<br><br> ⚛️ I'm currently learning React & Nextjs<br>💻 I’m currently working on a mini game with Phaser & a fast food SPA with React<br>🖌️ In my free time I like to draw, design, play videos games & other creative hobbies</p>

 ###